timmcginley/41934/Activities/BlenderScriptIntro.md

 ```python
 import ifcopenshell
 ```
-1. Next add this line that imports the current IFC model from blender.
-We only need this when workign inside Blender, please make sure it says bonsai.bim.ifc and not blenderBIM.bim.ifc, many examples you find online will still use the old name of the library.
+Next add this line that imports the current IFC model from blender.
+We only need this when working inside Blender, please make sure it says bonsai.bim.ifc and not blenderBIM.bim.ifc, many examples you find online will still use the old name of the library.

 ```python
 from bonsai.bim.ifc import IfcStore